 Format: Lecture and Lab

 Security researchers, government contractors, engineers involved in security and threat analysis/modeling, who need a solid understanding of key Windows internals and data structures, and the options available to monitor and extend the actions of the Windows operating system.
 This seminar is also appropriate for engineers actively involved in the areas of intelligence and information warfare or cyber warfare and is recommended for engineers who need to gain the prerequisite information before attending an OSR File Systems seminar.
 This seminar is not appropriate for engineers who need to develop filter drivers for Windows hardware devices.
-Those students should instead opt for OSR’s Writing WDF Drivers for Windows seminar.
+Those students should instead opt for OSR’s Writing WDF Drivers I: Core Concepts seminar.

 This is not a seminar for beginners without knowledge or experience in either operating systems or firmware.
 Rather, it is an intense, practical, architectural study of specific parts of the Windows O/S, interspersed with practical exercises.
 Students attending this seminar will need a good understanding of general O/S concepts and will be well served by starting with at least a basic Windows O/S architectural concepts (such as can be gained by reading Windows Internals (by Russinovich, Solomon, and Ionescu).
 Because it is a hands-on seminar, students need a working knowledge of the C programming language, as well as the basic ability to use a Windows system.
 Developers who want to develop file systems or file system filter drivers will also need the information presented in this seminar, as it is an absolute prerequisite to understanding those topics.